Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: Performance

 To summarize, for the case of a single cloud along the LOS we find that our inversion method is effective in recovering the cloud properties (parallax and mean polarization) when the polarization signal induced by the cloud to background stars is at least at the level of $\approx$0.1\%.
 This threshold corresponds to the minimum uncertainty in Stokes parameters of individual stellar measurements that we introduce in our mock observations to account for systematic uncertainties.
 Below this threshold the cloud parallax is not well recovered and we only recover loose constraints on the cloud polarization properties.
 Above this threshold the cloud parallax is recovered with high accuracy which increases with both the amplitude of the polarization signal and the fraction of stars in the background of the cloud.
 The latter also implies that the distance of far away clouds is generally recovered with less accuracy than for nearby clouds.
 Meanwhile, useful distance (parallax) constraints can be placed for all clouds nearer than about 750 pc even when considering star samples in a $0.5^\circ$ diameter beam.
 We find that as soon as the cloud parallax is well recovered, the cloud polarization is recovered without bias and detected with a significance that depends on both the amplitude of the input polarization signal and the number of stars in the background of the cloud.
 The precision on cloud mean polarization can be as low as $0.05\%$ for realistic cases, owing to the number of constraining stars.
 We find that, for fixed amplitude of induced polarization signal, the inclination of the magnetic field with respect to the POS (within the investigated range) does not affect the precision on the recovered cloud mean polarization degree but slightly changes the significance with which the polarization is detected.
 For realistic settings we additionally do not find a strong dependence of the performance of our method on the level of intrinsic scatter.

 In conclusion, as soon as the polarization signal induced by a cloud to background stars is larger than the minimum uncertainties on individual polarization measurements and that at least about 30 stars are in the background of the cloud, our inversion method is effective in constraining the cloud parallax and its mean polarization properties.
+When the polarization signal is weaker or the number of background stars is smaller than that, the data are too limited to allow for the presence of the cloud to be identified with confidence.
+In these cases, the parameters are poorly constrained leading to unreliable reconstructions.
+These correspond to the pathological cases which we have shown how to identify.
+For most of these cases, the AIC values corresponding to a zero-layer model (i.e., no cloud along the LOS) are found to be lower than the AIC obtained with the one-layer model, suggesting no evidence for any cloud along the LOS given the data.